-Consumers should be able to save approximately 20 percent of their annual fuel cost through the use of professionally installed, certified, high efficiency wood stoves.
-Many old stoves are improperly installed, posing significant safety concerns, including health impacts and potential fires.
+Consumers should be able to save approximately 20 percent of their annual fuel cost through the use of professionally installed, certified, high efficiency pellet stoves or wood stoves.24 Many old stoves are improperly installed, posing significant safety concerns, including health impacts and potential fires.
 Professional installation required under this Program will ensure that newly installed stoves meet local fire and building codes.
 If a replacement device is installed in a residence that does not have functional smoke and carbon monoxide detectors, the Program may pay for purchasing and installing new detectors.
 The Program may support the local economy and job creation by increasing demand for, and installation of, certified wood stoves and other clean heating devices.